 If I HAD to pick something, I'd say it's that I have trouble saying 'no' to people's requests.

-If I HAD to (say something), I'd say (clause)
+If I had to (say something), I'd say (clause)

-Use this phrase when someone is asking you to give an opinion about something that you don't really want to answer.
-In the example above, this phrase shows that the speaker doesn't really think this quality is a problem.
-You can use this phrase with different words that mean "say".
-For example:
+Use this phrase when someone is asking you to give an opinion about something that you don't really want to answer, but someone is making you answer.

 If I had to guess, I'd say that there's probably 2 more weeks' worth of work left to do.